evancolewright/blog/content/blog/welcome.md

 +++
-title = "Welcome To My New Blog!" date = "2025-04-12" description = "An introduction to how this blog happened and what I'll be posting..." tags = [
+title = "Welcome To The Shit Show" date = "2025-04-12" description = "An introduction to how this blog happened and what I'll be posting..." tags = [